AuroraMe vs NOAA Space Weather (2026) | Comparison

 NOAA SWPC does not offer consumer push notifications.
 Registered professional users can receive email alerts for significant space weather events, but there are no mobile push notifications, no location-specific alerts, and no consumer-facing alert system.

-This is by design — NOAA serves infrastructure operators and scientists, not aurora tourists.
+That is by design: NOAA serves infrastructure operators and scientists, not aurora tourists.
 But it means that relying on NOAA alone requires you to actively check the website during potential aurora events.

 AuroraMe fills this gap with 14 push notification types: